To ensure adequate nutrition and continued good health, the University Chaplaincy suggests the following:

 - Light exercise, such as walking for 15-20 minutes, is best done in the evening hours.

 - Avoid fried and spicy foods as they may cause heartburn or indigestion.

-- Speak to the Campus Pharmacy about an appropriate multi-vitamin
+- Speak to your local pharmacy about an appropriate multi-vitamin.

 If you wish to speak to our volunteer Muslim Chaplain please email email@example.com.